DruSadeMumba/git-link/README.md

 Usage
 4. Run the Flask application:
 python3 -m app
-Access the application in your web browser
+5.Access the application in your web browser http://localhost:5004

-http://localhost:5004
-Contributing
+5. Contributing
  Contributions are welcome!
 If you'd like to contribute to Git-Link, please follow these steps:

-Fork the repository.
+6. Fork the repository.
 Create a new branch (git checkout -b feature/new-feature).

 Make your changes.